AvetAvetyan01/Todo/README.md

 # Todo
-Simple note that supports operations such as ` creating , changing and deleting notes.
+Simple todo that supports operations such as ` creating , changing and deleting notes.